On the knee of Galactic cosmic rays in light of sub-TeV spectral hardenings: The spatially-dependent diffusion model

 \subsubsection{Primaries}

 We use the numerical code DRAGON to calculate the spatial dependent diffusion of CRs \citep{2008JCAP...10..018E}.
 The injection spectral parameters are given in Tables \ref{InjectSpect}.
 The parameter $\gamma_2$ differs for each species.
 They are tuned to fit the data for the major compositions.
-And for the less abundant nuclei, we assume the same difference of $gamma_2$ from that of protons as in Sec.
-2. The full compilation of $gamma_2$ are given in the Appendix.
+And for the less abundant nuclei, we assume the same difference of $\gamma_2$ from that of protons as in Sec.
+2. The full compilation of $\gamma_2$ are given in the Appendix.

 The propagation parameters are given in Table \ref{paramProp}.
-We perform fittings to the three data sets of the knee of the light components, as described in Sec.
-2. Results of the primary CRs are shown in Figs. \ref{fig:propZ} and \ref{fig:propA}, for the $Z$- and $A$-dependent cutoff scenarios of the knee.
-We find that the results are very similar to that of the ``modified poly-gonato'' model fittings.
+Note that, in principle, the allowed parameter space needs to be estimated by a global fitting to the data, which is CPU-time consuming and is left for future studies.
+We compare the model predictions to the three data sets of the knee of the light components, as described in Sec.
+2. Results of the primary CRs are shown in Figs.~\ref{fig:propZ} and \ref{fig:propA}, for the $Z$- and $A$-dependent cutoff scenarios of the knee.
+We find that the results are very similar to that of the ``modified poly-gonato'' model.
 It is shown that a log-parabolic shape of the energy spectrum is a good approximation of a class of models with smooth hardenings.